But there are some key differences between them. It’s important to get the right diagnosis for your child.

 Diagnosis and Treatment

 Your doctor will be able to tell whether your child’s symptoms belong to ADHD, Tourette's syndrome, both, or something else.
 There's no special test to diagnose either condition.
 Your doctor will ask about symptoms and when they started.
-He might do a blood test and medical exam to see if anything else could be causing the problem.
+They might do a blood test and medical exam to see if anything else could be causing the problem.

 Treatment for kids with ADHD often includes a mix of medication and behavior therapy.
 Stimulants are the drugs that are most commonly prescribed for the condition, but other drugs, like atomoxetine, guanfacine, clonidine, and antidepressants, can help, too.

 In behavior therapy for ADHD, kids learn or build on positive behaviors to replace others that cause problems.

-If your child has Tourette's syndrome, his doctor will likely suggest that he take medication to help with his tics.
+If your child has Tourette's syndrome, their doctor will likely suggest that they take medication to help with their tics.
 They might include some types of ADHD medicines, anti-seizure drugs, antidepressants, antipsychotic drugs that block the brain chemical dopamine, and Botox shots.
 Drugs don't get rid of tics completely, but they can help control them.

 Kids with Tourette's syndrome can also try behavior therapy.
 One type, called habit reversal, helps them learn to identify that a tic is coming on and then learn a new behavior to do instead.
 It is similar to Comprehensive Behaviorial Intervention for Tics (CBIT), which trains kids to substitute a competing behavior when they feel the urge to tic and to change daily activities to reduce tics.

-If your child has both ADHD and Tourette's syndrome, his doctor may treat the ADHD first.
-That may ease stress and improve attention, which can sometimes strengthen a kid’s ability to control his tics.
+If your child has both ADHD and Tourette's syndrome, their doctor may treat the ADHD first.
+That may ease stress and improve attention, which can sometimes strengthen a kid’s ability to control their tics.